normanre/dbus-tutils/README.md

 ### AccelerometerTrigger

 This Binary is used to execute a shell script after the accelerometer registers a change.
 The shell script gets the new orientation passed as the first parameter.
-This Binary ist strongly inspired by [monitor-sensor](https://gitlab.freedesktop.org/hadess/iio-sensor-proxy/-/blob/master/src/monitor-sensor.c).
+This binary is strongly inspired by [monitor-sensor](https://gitlab.freedesktop.org/hadess/iio-sensor-proxy/-/blob/master/src/monitor-sensor.c).

 The Binary will be generated under `AccelerometerTrigger/output`.